This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 What do I need to know about shoulder pain?

-Shoulder pain is a common problem and can affect your daily activities.
-Pain can be caused by a problem within your shoulder.
+Shoulder pain is a common problem that can affect your daily activities.
+Pain can be caused by a problem within your shoulder, such as soreness of a tendon or bursa.
+A tendon is a cord of tough tissue that connects your muscles to your bones.
+The bursa is a fluid-filled sac that acts as a cushion between a bone and a tendon.
 Shoulder pain may also be caused by pain that spreads to your shoulder from another part of your body.

 What increases my risk for shoulder pain?

 - Repeated overhead activities, such as baseball, weight lifting, or swimming